verklegarden/schnorr-on-evm/ERC.md

 The 32 byte `rand` value may be sourced via different methods, e.g. using a CSPRNG or computing it via RFC-6979.
 However, it MUST be guaranteed that `rand` is not reused for signatures signing different messages.

 Furthermore, it is NOT RECOMMENDED to source `rand` deterministically.
 Note that this Schnorr scheme is compatible with multisignature and threshold signature schemes where a signer’s secret key does not match the public key the signature is created for.
 This property makes such schemes in general **insecure with deterministic nonce generation**.
+Additionally, creating nonces independently of signed messages may allow for a preprocessing stage in higher-level protocols where participants generate and publish nonce commitments prior to signing.

 ## Encoding